IDI-Systems/acre2/docs/wiki/development/building.md

 ## Why so complicated?

 ACRE2 uses macros to simplify things and give the developer access to a better debug process, which requires a stricter build environment.

+Additionally, HEMTT and Mikero's Tools are stricter and report more errors than Addon Builder does.
 The structure of this development environment also allows for [file patching](#file-patching), which is very useful for debugging.

-Additionally, Mikero Tools are stricter and report more errors than Addon Builder does.
-HEMTT is still in development and may contain unforseen errors, however it is much simpler to use without any extra requirements and aims to provide a much easier build process with sensible defaults.

 Not offering executables for the Python scripts we use allows us to make easy changes without the hassle of compiling self-extracting exes all the time.